 Improves Cognitive Function

-While older dogs may not “roll over” or do all the tricks they once did in their youth, the use of coconut oil for dogs can help them stay mentally sharp as they age and prevent the onset of canine cognitive dysfunction (CCD), a form of dementia in dogs.
+However, the use of coconut oil for dogs can help them stay mentally sharp as they age and prevent the onset of canine cognitive dysfunction (CCD), a form of dementia in dogs.

 CCD is characterized by an amyloid protein build up that results in lesions on the brain of older dogs.